Kansas City Plaza Lights 2020

 - All of the Plaza’s parking garages are free and open to the public.

-- Best viewing options for the Plaza Lights include Halls rooftop, which would allow you to see the actual ceremony.
+- Best viewing options for the Plaza Lights include the rooftop of the Plaza 211 parking garage, which would allow you to see the actual ceremony.
 Other rooftops with good views during the season of lights include McCormick & Schmick’s, The InterContinental Kansas City Hotel and the second floor of Barnes & Noble.

 - The Plaza’s shops have extended hours during the holiday season.